Small permutation classes: Calculations

 \section{Calculations}

 In the calculations that follow we make frequent use of regular languages, and the reader is referred to Hopcroft, Motwani, and Ullman~\cite{hopcroft:introduction-to:a} for all concepts and notation not defined here.
-Given a finite alphabet $A$, we denote by $A^*$ the {\it free monoid over $A$\/} as the regular language consisting of all (possibly empty) words over $A$, i.e., $A^*=\{w_1\cdots w_n : \mbox{$w_i\in A$ for all $i$}\}$.
+Given a finite alphabet $A$, we denote by $A^*$ the {\it free monoid over $A$\/}.
+This is the regular language consisting of all (possibly empty) words (or, sequences) over $A$, i.e., $A^*=\{a_1\cdots a_n : \mbox{$a_i\in A$ for all $i$}\}$.
 We further define $A^+$ as the language of all nonempty words over $A$.
-Given two regular languages $A$ and $B$ we denote their union by $A\cup B$ and their concatenation as $AB$ (i.e., the set of all words $ab$ for $a\in A$ and $b\in B$).
+Given two regular languages $K$ and $L$ we denote their union by $K\cup L$ and their concatenation as $KL$ (the set of all words $k\ell$ where $k\in K$ and $\ell\in L$).